-Buffalo, NY—Early Monday morning dog walkers crossing the icy suspension bridge toward the third hole green at Caz Golf Course came upon the horrifying scene of an empty thirty pack of Bud Light cans strewn carelessly all over the snowy ground.
-News of this beer can atrocity quickly spread throughout South Buffalo leaving many residents shaking their heads at the continued decay of the neighborhood.
+Buffalo, NY—Early Monday morning dog walkers crossing the icy suspension bridge at the third hole of Caz Golf Course came upon a horrifying of scene.
+At least a thirty-pack of empty beer cans were strewn carelessly all over the snowy ground at the base of the bridge.
+News of the atrocity quickly spread throughout the community leaving many residents shaking their heads at the continued decay of the neighborhood.

 For generations teenagers drinking in the park has been a feature of life in South Buffalo.
-Even with the advent of gaming systems, the internet, tick-tock and all the rest most teenagers have remained a real pain in the ass.
-Parents have dealt with this dilemma by sending their annoying teens to the park to have beers with their asshole friends.
-Members of the community will tell you however, part of the responsibility of drinking in the park is that you need to clean up your empty beer cans.
+But with the advent of cell phones, gaming systems, social media and all the rest, teens have become withdrawn and more likely to stayed holed up in their rooms.
+Parents have dealt with this dilemma by forcing their annoying, screen addicted teens to get out of the house and have beers at the park like true South Buffalonians.
+Members of the community will tell you however, part of the responsibility of drinking in the park is cleaning up after yourself.
 And it’s taught from an early age.

 Lefty McLaughten, a seventy-four year old retired postal worker recalls growing up on Amber Street and learning his South Buffalo ABC’s: “Before I even went to school I would sing the ABC song with my mom and at the end she always had a subtle extra message: “. . . qrs, tuv, wx, y and z—throw your beer cans in the garbage please.”
 I never had to think about it twice once I started pounding Gennies at Mulroy Park.
 But these goddamn kids today—no respect.”